jaknaweby/jaknaweby.eu/README.md

 ### Anotation

 jaknaweby.eu is a tutorial web educating about web development.
-It contains individual articles about various compoínents of HTML, CSS, JavaScript, PHP and SQL.
+It contains individual articles about various components of HTML, CSS, JavaScript, PHP and SQL.
 All the users with admin permissions can edit these articles within the application interface.
 Editing works on a WYSIWYG (what you see is what you get) basis - articles have various options of pre-created components, where you just insert content that then shows up in the article.

 ### Functions